crownengine/crown/3rdparty/bgfx/3rdparty/spirv-tools/README.md

 Once the build files have been generated, build using your preferred development environment.

+### Tools you'll need

+For building and testing SPIRV-Tools, the following tools should be installed regardless of your OS:

+- [CMake](http://www.cmake.org/): for generating compilation targets.
+Version 2.8.12 or later.
+- [Python 3](http://www.python.org/): for utility scripts and running the test suite.

+SPIRV-Tools is regularly tested with the the following compilers:

+On Linux
+- GCC version 4.8.5
+- Clang version 3.8

+On MacOS
+- AppleClang 10.0

+On Windows
+- Visual Studio 2015
+- Visual Studio 2017

+Other compilers or later versions may work, but they are not tested.

 ### CMake options

 The following CMake options are supported: